Tricholoma sulphureum: Description

+Similar species

-It could be confused with the darker T. equestre, though the latter has a sticky cap, white flesh, thin crowded gills, and a mealy smell.
-However this latter species which was formerly considered a good edible mushroom, would have itself caused sporadic cases of poisoning.
+It could be confused with the darker T. equestre, which has a sticky cap, white flesh, thin crowded gills, and a mealy smell.

 Distribution and habitat

 Tricholoma sulphureum is found in deciduous woods, particularly beech, and can occur anytime from spring until autumn.
 It is found across Europe and has been confirmed as far east as China.
 It is also distributed in North America, where it grows also with conifers.
 It is commonly known as the "Stinker" or "Sulfur Trich".
 In Turkey, it is considered critically endangered.

 Toxicity

-The fungus is usually classified as inedible in guidebooks, although there have been reports of poisoning.
-Symptoms are predominantly gastrointestinal with some neurological.
+The fungus is usually classified as inedible and is suspected of being poisonous.
+Reported symptoms are mostly gastrointestinal, some neurological.